NateEag/how-i-code/drafts/daily-routine.rst

 human index for the docs she writes.

 If you know the answer to a question but do not have a link to documentation containing it, look for one, in case it already exists.
+If you cannot find it, write it and provide the new link to the asker.

 If the interrupt is in the medium of interactive text messaging (e.g., a Slack message), and none of the preceding rules ended it, start a timer for five